nll-ai/nll-ai.github.io/README.md

 ## Our mission

-At Non-Linear Labs, our mission is to enable businesses to harness the potential of **Generative AI** to turbocharge their missions.
+At Non-Linear Labs, our mission is to enable businesses to harness the potential of **Generative AI** to turbocharge your mission.
 We partner with organizations to accelerate growth and innovation while ensuring that AI enhances — rather than replaces — human performance.

 ## What we do